 The more years an SEO professional has in the industry, the more experience they have.
 This is usually the case, of course not always, but chances are they’ve seen a lot over the years and have the case studies to prove it.

 An SEO consultant should be able to provide qualitative and quantitative case studies and how they’ve helped businesses like yours in the past.
 They should have proof that they are results-driven and can help increase ROI.
 And don’t be afraid to ask for references!

 SEO campaigns are often long-term.
 A good search engine optimization advisor should be able to see the big picture when making recommendations for campaigns and be able to communicate the value of their work in a clear and concise way.

 They should also be able to understand how their work impacts and can be interwoven into other marketing strategies, such as public relations, social media, website development, etc.

-- Create custom strategies.
 While some businesses may have similar SEO needs, it’s not a one size fits all plan.
 Your business is unique and requires custom strategies to move the needle.

 This is different than the templated approaches that exist.
 Sometimes those templated approaches work and sometimes they don’t.
 That’s why you may hear both success stories and horror stories.

-Now that you know more about the required skills, the next step is to learn how to find a good SEO consultant.
-I highly recommend you talk to a few different SEO consultants to see which one works the best for you, including us!
+When hiring an SEO consultant, I highly recommend you talk to a few different ones to see which one works the best for you, including me!